Strangford

 Valid votes 36,019; quota 5,346

 Impressive performance from the DUP; lousy balancing from the UUP, but their vote was down so much that it would have made little difference.
-SDLP missed preventing the DUP from taking a fourth seat by 31 votes, the closest result of the entire election.
+The SDLP's Boyle was 31 votes behind the DUP's McIlveen, the closest result of the entire election.

 2005 Westminster election (5 May, 1 seat)